User Manual#

 # Standard xarray .sel — works when all dimensions exist

-beak_x = ds["position"].sel(keypoints="beakTip", space="x", individuals="Crow1")
+beak_x = ds["position"].sel(keypoint="beakTip", space="x", individual="Crow1")

 print(f"position with .sel: shape {beak_x.shape}")